 Property prices increase over the long-term

-But many people like to wait; it’s just too easy.
-There’s a subconscious fear of parting with a large sum of money (your deposit), so excuses, such as ‘faults’ with the property market, are made to delay the buying process.
+However, many people like to wait for the right moment before buying a property.
+It’s easier to wait and do nothing.
+There’s a subconscious fear of parting with a large sum of money (the deposit), so excuses, such as ‘faults’ with the current property market, are made to delay the buying process.

-Many buyers also think if they wait for the market to crash, they will get a cheaper house price.
-This can be true, but at the same time, you’ll have more competition especially in larger cities where the population is growing.
-Or worst, they’ll be more auctions.
+These buyers believe if they wait for the market to crash, the sale prices will be cheaper.
+This can be true.
+But, simultaneously, you’ll have more competition, especially in areas with a growing population.
+Or worst, they’ll be more auctions instead of private house sales.

 Personally, I prefer to invest when there is less competition because you, as the buyer, are in a stronger bargaining position.